nhoyer96/NSS/README.md

-# NSS

-Neutron Star solver.
+# NSS: Neutron Star solver

 This code is a solver for the Tolman–Oppenheimer–Volkoff (TOV) equation and is designed to reproduce the density profile of neutron Stars.
 To do so a polytropic equation-of-state is assumed.